Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 Strategy frameworks were first introduced in the late 1950s and have been en-hanced and expanded on till this day.
 The new framework incorporates the most important contributions into a coherent whole.

 #### 2.1.1 Structure—Conduct—Performance (SCP)
-Strategy as a distinct discipline arguably started with Prof. Joseph Bain book *Industrial Organization*.
-In it he described the SCP paradigm.
+Strategy as a distinct discipline arguably started with Prof. Joseph Bain book *Industrial Organization*.²  In it he described the SCP paradigm.
 Even today, it is the dominant strategic framework in academia, and thousands of firms have ap-plied it over the years.

 The graph below shows the elements of SCP.